 penalties - the new penalty regime; reasonably arguable positions; GIC and SIC; and penalty remission procedures.

-He is a regular contributor to conferences and is the author or co-author of five textbooks dealing with a range of commercial law
+which the University runs in China in conjunction with Guangzhou University.
+He is a regular contributor to both conferences and professional journals and is the author or co-author of five textbooks dealing with a range of commercial law topics Current at 17 May 2008

 The Tax Institute is a Recognised Tax Agent Association (RTAA) under the Tax Agent Services Regulations 2009.